 Shrimp vs prawns – what’s the difference?

 I used to think the difference was simply their size and where you lived.
 There are, however, slight differences including not only their size but their legs, claws and how they reproduce.
 But in reality, it doesn’t matter if you make shrimp recipes with shrimp or prawns.
 In fact, you could make this with crab or lobster if you’re feeling like spending some money.
-You might also like Shrimp Scampi.

 Anyway, back to the Shrimp Dip.
 Chop up half an onion (or a full small onion) into really small dice or use a grater.